-The amendment is applicable for the first time in 2022.
-However, it is not expected to affect the Company's consolidated financial statements.
+The amendment is applicable for the first time in 2023.
+However, it does not affect the Company's financial statements.

 IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction

 In May 2021, the IASB issued amendments to IAS 12, which reduce the scope of the initial recognition exception under IAS 12 so that it no longer applies to transactions that result in equal taxable and deductible temporary differences.